rancher/terraform-provider-rancher2/website/docs/r/user.html.markdown

 # rancher2\_user

-Provides a Rancher v2 user resource.
+Provides a Rancher v2 User resource.
 This can be used to create Users for Rancher v2 environments and retrieve their information.

-Once Rancher user is created, it hasn't any global role binding.
+When a Rancher User is created, it doesn't have a global role binding.
 At least, `user-base` global role binding in needed in order to enable user login.

 ## Example Usage